IT22215574/Kaveesha/MESSAGING_README.md

 # Messaging System Setup and Usage

 ## Overview
-This messaging system provides a chat interface between customers and admin (Yoma Electronics).
+This messaging system provides a chat interface between customers and admin (MC YOMA electronic).
 It includes:

 - Messaging between users and admin
 - Unread message notifications with red badges